Module lifecycle

 Section titled “Execution order”- Discord client connects and emits

-ready - Each module’s
+- Each module’s

-initialize()is called - Slash commands are refreshed
+initialize()is called in sorted order - Slash commands are refreshed

 - API server starts